paulrobertlloyd/roadtrip/3-images-and-video/content.md

 As with everything, it's a question of judgement.
 We need to balance performance against maintainability – and our own sanity!
 For these thumbnails, the size differential is small enough (138px > 240px) that we can compensate for the file size in other ways.
 We will use the correct file format (JPEG can typically generate the smallest file size for photos) and apply an appropriate amount of compression.
 We will cover image optimisation in more detail during the final part of this tutorial.

 ![Large images can appear on the media item page.](2.jpg)

+▲ _Large images can appear on the media item page._

 However, on the media item page, a photo can be anywhere between 288 and 800 pixels wide.
 Regardless of file format and other optimisations, our largest image could still be anywhere up to 300kb in size, taking several seconds (if not longer) to download over a 3G connection.
 This is a problem.